What is Hybrid Cloud?

 With the hybrid cloud model, IT decision makers have more control over both the private and public components than using a prepackaged public cloud platform.
 There are several scenarios where hybrid cloud is beneficial:

-- The ability to have on-premises computational infrastructure that can support the average workload for your business, while retaining the ability to leverage the public cloud for failover circumstances in which the workload exceeds the computational power of the private cloud component.
+- Cost control: Offers the ability to pay for extra compute time only when these resources are needed.
+For example, for businesses that have milestones throughout the year where an exceptional amount of compute time is needed (such as tax season for accounting firms), extending to the public cloud is a cheaper proposition than building out a private infrastructure that sits idle for most of the year.
+It provides the ability to have on-premises computational infrastructure that can support the average workload for your business, while retaining the ability to leverage the public cloud for failover circumstances in which the workload exceeds the computational power of the private cloud component.